FDanielPacheco/Dataset-LoRaE22900T22S-LP/README.md

 ## Contributing
 If you find issues or have suggestions, please open an issue or submit a pull request.

 ## Acknowledgments
 This work was partly funded by the SeaGuard project, which received funding from the European Union’s Horizon Europe Programme under Grant Agreement No. 101168489.

-## Acknowledgments
-This work was partly funded by the SeaGuard project, which received funding from the European Union’s Horizon Europe Programme under Grant Agreement No. 101168489.